Kids love peering through car windows and admiring the bright lights of neighborhood displays.

 Locally, Shadrack’s benefits the Dollar Energy Fund.
 The light show operates daily through Jan.
 6, including holidays.

-The Oglebay Winter Festival of Lights, a skip and a jump across the border in Wheeling, W. Va., is one of the largest light exhibits in the country.
-The 6-mile, drive-through display covers more than 300 acres with lines of lights and 89 features.
-The new Christmas Chameleon and Kaleidoscope Christmas Tree join old favorites like the animated Snow Flake, Snoopy, and Dinosaur.
+The Oglebay Winter Festival of Lights, a skip and a jump across the border to Wheeling, W. Va., is one of the largest light exhibits in the country.
+The 6-mile, drive-through display covers more than 300 acres with lines of lights and 89 features, running through Jan.
+5. Must-see lighted characters include Willard the Snowman, Cinderella Arriving at the Ball and the Dinosaur Park.

-New technology has been introduced this season with the 3-D Sleigh Bans — think Ray-Bans — family four-pack.
-The holographic technology magically transforms lights.
-The four-pack includes $25 worth of coupons redeemable at park shops and attractions.
+The 3-D Sleigh Bans — think Ray-Bans – return this year in a family four-pack.
+Holographic technology magically transforms lights into a whole new experience.
+The four-pack includes admission to the display, a season pass, four Sleigh Bans and $25 worth of coupons for shops and attractions.

-Fidgety kids can be released from their booster seats to wander through The Hilltop.
+Fidgety kids can be released from their booster seats to wander through The Frosted Hilltop.
+That’s where you’ll find the Snowflake Express Train Ride and the Frosty Wagon ride.
 Lighted hanging baskets and flowers line the brick pathways of the Gardens of Light.
 The Christmas Tree Garden glows with three dozen lighted trees.
-The Hilltop offers shops, too, where a sweet tooth can be indulged.
+The Frosted Hilltop offers shops, too, where a sweet tooth can be indulged.

 Oglebay’s Good Zoo offers encounters in Santa’s Reindeer Training School (reservations suggested).
-The zoo patio is the site of the Light and Music Extravaganza with lights dancing in time to holiday music.
+The zoo patio is the site of the Rockin’ Holiday Lights Show and the Holiday Laser Show with lights dancing in time to holiday music.

-There are loads more activities for kids at the Crispin Center with a straw maze, holiday train and wagon rides, and shop.
+There are loads more activities for kids at the Wilson Lodge, including photos with Santa.
 All tuckered out?
-Relax in front of the crackling fire.
+Relax with hot chocolate in front of a crackling fire.

 Henny Hemlock, the talking Christmas tree, is the darling of kids visiting Overly’s Country Christmas in Greensburg.
 Henny strikes up conversations and elicits giggles with his corny jokes.
 (What do you get when you cross a snowman with a vampire?
 Frostbite!)
 Kids have fun on horse-drawn carriages, in Santa’s Workshop, and riding the Kids Express train.
 Roasting marshmallows at the bonfire is another highlight.